-Students will become familiar with the language and techniques of inquiry into the problemsassociated with educational administration.
-Job-embedded situations will be analyzed, related literature examined and useful data will be gathered to lend insight that will seek to improvestudent learning.
+Students will become familiar with the language and techniques of inquiry into the problems associated with educational administration.
+Job-embedded situations will be analyzed, relatedliterature examined and useful data will be gathered to lend insight that will seek to improve student learning.
 Improvement of students' performance will be the consistent focus of these inquiries.
 Part I of the course will address the defining of the problem, related literature tovalidate the problem's import, and selection of appropriate methodology.
+This class is a P/F course.

-Problem-Based Inquiry in Educational Administration II Course Code: ED 687
+Problem-Based Inquiry in Educational Administration II

 In this, the second part of the course, students engage in the data-collection process.
 It is theirtask to establish the relationship between the topic of the inquiry and the student performancedata.
-A form for presenting the results of the inquiry in a technologically useful manner will bedetermined.
+A form for presenting the results of the inquiry in a technologically useful manner will be determined.
 Finally, the results of the inquiry will be presented, including the implications of the findings for the specific performance of students, and generally for all students.
-An audienceof interested practitioners will be assembled for the presentations.
+An audience of interested practitioners will be assembled for the presentations.

-History and Current Issues in Higher Education Course Code: ED 524
+History and Current Issues in Higher Education